heini208/fault_detector_spot/documentation/System_Design.md

 This mode allows the operator to command the manipulator to a position defined *relative to a detected AprilTag*.
 For example, a command to "move 10cm in front of Tag 23" will always result in the arm moving to that exact world position, regardless of its starting pose.

+It is crucial to note that the target pose is the origin of the AprilTag itself.
+Commanding a move with a zero offset will direct the gripper to the tag's center, inevitably causing a collision if the tag is mounted on a solid surface like a wall.
+Therefore, applying a standoff offset is essential for safe operation.

 This is the primary mode for reliable and repeatable inspection tasks.
 As illustrated by the `ManipulatorGetGoalTag` and `ManipulatorMoveArmAction` behaviors, the workflow is as follows: